SimpleBoilerplates/iOS/README.md

   - User can Sign In and Up
   - After signing in he can see a list of items

+  * I didn't add many functionality and didn't polish UI intentionally, tried to keep it barebone as much as possible

 # With